Alertness - decreased

 Stuporous; Mental status - decreased; Loss of alertness; Decreased consciousness; Changes in consciousness; Obtundation; Coma; Unresponsiveness

-Decreased alertness is a state of reduced awareness.
+Decreased alertness is a state of reduced awareness and is often a serious condition.

 Many conditions can cause decreased alertness, including: